mbid/mbid.github.io/posts/dependent-types-for-datalog/index.md

 Members are only accessible via an element of the model type.
 Whenever an expression `t` has model type, we expect a way to access members of the model instance associated to `t`.
-Following the convention of of the C programming language family, I suggest using a dot character here, so that `t.<member>` refers to the member.
+Following the typical convention, I think the dot character is appropriate here, so that `t.<member>` refers to the member.

 With the `CFG` model definition above, this allows us to write code like this:
 ```eql